jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

   (a) at the time and place at which the hearing is adjourned; or (b) at every time and place to which, during the course of the proceedings, the hearing may from time to time be adjourned.
 (2) The District Court or Registrar may impose, as a further condition of the defendant's release, a condition that the defendant report to the Police at the time or times and at the place or places that the court or Registrar orders.
+(2A) When considering bail pending sentencing, the District Court or Registrar may impose any condition that the court or the Registrar considers reasonably necessary to ensure that the defendant takes the steps necessary for the proceedings to be progressed within a reasonable time frame.
-(3) Whether or not the District Court or Registrar imposes a condition under subsection (2), the court or Registrar may impose any other condition that the court or Registrar considers reasonably necessary to ensure that the defendant—
+(3) Whether or not the District Court or Registrar imposes a condition under subsection (2) or (2A), the court or Registrar may impose any other condition that the court or Registrar considers reasonably necessary to ensure that the defendant—
   (a) appears in court on the date to which the defendant has been remanded; and (b) does not interfere with any witness or any evidence against the defendant; and (c) does not commit any offence while on bail.